MaastrichtU-IDS/get-started-with-docker/README.md

 docker build -t my-jupyterlab .
 ```

-## Checkout the solution ✔️

-Go in the [`solution` folder](https://github.com/MaastrichtU-IDS/get-started-with-docker/tree/main/solution) to check the solution:

-* `README.md` to run Virtuoso with `docker run` command, and solution guidelines
-* `docker-compose.yml` with root JupyterLab and Virtuoso
-* `Dockerfile` with root user and additional packages installed

-## Login to Docker Registries 🔑
+## Task 6: Login to Container Registries 🔑

 It is recommended to login to existing Container Registries if you have a user on their platform (e.g. DockerHub, GitHub), it will enable higher download limitations and rates! 🏆